shoeffner/monty/01_HelloPython/sheet.md

 [https://youtu.be/8wU6NdjTVTA](https://youtu.be/8wU6NdjTVTA).
 Did you notice that it drew on the sheet of paper?
 No?
 Watch again then.

-Since we can not afford to buy a turtle for everyone of you, Python allows us to draw with a virtual turtle.
+Since we can not afford to buy a turtle for everyone, Python allows us to draw with a virtual turtle.
 Open your python interpreter again, as you did in the previous exercise.